Costing Methods

 -

-Standard – This costing lets you track standard costs for items and to track variances between these expected costs and actual costs.
+Standard – This costing method lets you track standard costs for items and to track variances between these expected costs and actual costs.
 For more information, see Standard Costing.

 In NetSuite, average costing is the default inventory costing method.
 If inventory levels are negative, NetSuite uses the last purchase price as the inventory costing method.